Search waiting | Matsusada Precision

 Luminescence There are various types of luminescence.
 Cold light is called luminescence, not incandescent light caused by flames or other heat.
 The most famous examples are light emission by cathodoluminescence and chemical reactions, light-emitting diodes (LEDs) by electroluminescence, and fluorescence by photoluminescence.

 Spectroscopy Spectroscopy is the division of "light" emitted or absorbed by a material into wavelengths.
-Originally, light was expanded by a prism or diffraction grating according to its wavelength, which was called spectroscopy, and the spectra of the spectra were called spectra.
+Originally, the light was expanded by a prism or diffraction grating according to its wavelength, which was called spectroscopy, and the spectra of the spectra were called spectra.
 Spectroscopy is a method of quantitatively and qualitatively analyzing the components and properties of a substance by finding the wavelengths (spectra) specific to the molecules that make up the substance by spectroscopy of the electromagnetic spectrum, including infrared (IR), visible light, ultraviolet (UV), x-rays, and gamma rays, using a spectroscope.

 Wavelength Wavelength is a unit of light period.
 The range of wavelengths from 380 nm (violet) to 780 nm (red) is considered visible light.
 Wavelength can be converted to energy (electron volts, eV).
 In the wavelength region shorter than vacuum ultraviolet, kiloelectron volts (keV) and MeV are mainly used.
 Conversely, in the infrared region, frequency is used as the unit of measurement.